 For calculation of interest effects attributable to provisions, various discount rates have been used, see Note 30 to the consolidated accounts, Pension provisions, and Note 31 to the consolidated accounts, Other interest-bearing provisions, for the discount rates used.
 Issue costs and similar direct transaction costs for raising loans are distributed over the term of the loan in accordance with the effective interest method.
 Borrowing costs directly attributable to investment projects in non-current assets which take a substantial period of time to complete are not reported as a financial expense but are included in the cost of the non-current asset during the construction period.
 Leasing fees pertaining to finance leases are distributed between interest expense and amortisation of the outstanding debt.
 Interest expenses are distributed over the leasing period so that each accounting period is charged in the amount corresponding to a fixed interest rate for the reported debt in each period.
-Variable fees are carried as an expense in the period in which they arise.

-2019 2018 Interest expenses attributable to loans 3,126 3,206 Interest effects attributable to provisions 2,297 2,239 Interest expenses for the net of pension pro- visions and plan assets Exchange rate differences, net 871 225 844 214 Capital losses from divestments of shares and participations 3 Total 6,522 6,503
+2019 2018 Interest expenses attributable to loans 3,126 3,206 Interest effects attributable to provisions 2,297 2,239 Interest expenses for the net of pension pro- visions and plan assets 871 844 Exchange rate differences, net 225 214 Capital losses from divestments of shares and participations З Total 6,522 6,503